-His posters concentrated on domestic themes through the mid-1930s and by the end of the decade, his work turned to issues on international politics and peace, as these were topics of rising importance in the looming threat of war.
-During World War II, he worked with the TASS Studio (Telegraph Agency of the Soviet Union) creating agitation posters.
-Karachensеv exhibited his work professionally beginning in 1940, and he continued to design and illustrate books and magazines after the war.
-A member of the Artists' Union of the USSR, he earned the title Distinguished Artist of the Russian Republic in 1967.
+Petr Iakovlevich Karachentsov obtained his artistic education at VKhUTEIN (Higher Art and Technical Institute) between 1927 and 1931.
+As a professional graphic designer and illustrator, his first posters were created in the late 1920s.
+During the 1930s, Karachentsov’s posters chiefly dealt with domestic themes and by the end of the decade, the themes turned to international politics and peace-- topics of rising importance immediately prior to World War II.
+During the war, Petr Karachentsov created agitation posters for TASS (Telegraph Agency of the Soviet Union) Studios.
+He began exhibiting his work professionally in 1940, and continued to design and illustrate books and magazines after the war.
+A member of the Artists' Union of the USSR, he was bestowed the title of Distinguished Artist of the Russian Republic in 1967.

 Sources & Citations

 Koloskova, T. G., et al. (2001).
 Simboly epochi v sovetskom plakate.
 Moskva: Gosudarstvennyi istoriceskii muzei.
 (P. 209)

 Baburina, N. I. (1988).
 The Soviet Political Poster, 1917-1980.
 New York: Penguin. (bio, p.
 201)